Bicycle Helmet Laws

 To search the Web for details on state and local laws, we recommend this page on the League of American Bicyclists site.

 State and local helmet laws now apply in states that include more than half of the total population of the US, but actually a much smaller portion of the population is covered, less than 15 per cent, due to age limitations of the laws.
 Laws have been proposed and may be either defeated or in some stage of the legislative process in a number of other states.

-If you need detail on the provisions of these proposed laws, including penalties, enforcement, associated educational campaigns, helmet banks or giveaway programs, treatment of contributory negligence (liability) provisions, or dates of enactment, Safe Kids USA has a status sheet on bicycle helmet laws available from Meg Farrage at 202-662-0616.
-We are indebted to Safe Kids for their help in keeping our list up to date, and to Ralph Wessels for information on the Washington State communities.
+If you need detail on the provisions of these proposed laws, including penalties, enforcement, associated educational campaigns, helmet banks or giveaway programs, treatment of contributory negligence (liability) provisions, or dates of enactment, Safe Kids Worldwide has a status sheet on bicycle helmet laws available from Meg Farrage at 202-662-0616.
+We are indebted to Safe Kids Worldwide for their help in keeping our list up to date, and to Ralph Wessels for information on the Washington State communities.
 Shirley Scatcherd provided the info on the St. Louis County local laws (35 of them!), and we have her original detailed compilation of them up.
 We also have an email with detail on the St Louis County Law including their unique street sign.

 Here is a link to a formal study on the effect of bicycle helmet legislation on bicycling fatalities.

 Consumer Product Safety Commission staffer Greg Rodgers has published a study concluding that the presence of a State law increases helmet use by 18.4 per cent.